-The rapid advance of technology, coupled with an accelerated shift towards digitalization spurred by the pandemic, has changed our behaviors.
+The rapid advance of technology, coupled with an accelerated shift towards digitalisation spurred by the pandemic, has changed our behaviours.

 Studies suggest that 83% of sales meetings are now 30 minutes or shorter.
 In addition to shorter sales meetings, most prospects are further down the buying cycle when they make first contact, having already conducted their research and discovery work online.

-Another interesting behavioral trend is the fact that the recent acceleration of digitalization has lowered peoples’ inhibitions, making them more likely to voice their opinions during sales communications.
+Another interesting behavioural trend is the fact that the recent acceleration of digitalisation has lowered peoples’ inhibitions, making them more likely to voice their opinions during sales communications.

 To navigate this new landscape effectively, taking a direct approach when talking to prospects is vital.
 You must aim to be concise and address your prospects’ pain points early on in the meeting.